theQRL/docs.theqrl.org/_docs/mining/full-node.md

 ## Install QRL

-Once you have followed the instructions above for your OS, the installation of QRL is the same for each.
-QRL uses python3 to install.
+Now that we have freshly updated systems, the installation of QRL is a breeze, QRL uses python3 to install.
+Using Python3's package installer pip3 we will install qrl.

 ```bash
 # Install the qrl Package.